mobiliabrus/tourbook/docs/2-tour.md

 ## KULA LUMPUR

-The flight company almost ruined all my journey.

 <a-flight flight="3U8722" departure="CKG" destination="KMG" departure-time="2014-01-04 12:50" arrive-time="2014-01-04 14:05"></a-flight>

+<a-flight flight="AK1009" departure="KMG" destination="KUL" departure-time="2014-01-04 17:40" arrive-time="2014-01-04 21:50"></a-flight>

+I almost missed the international flight.

-I intended to take domestic flight to Kunming, and I would have plenty of time to  catch the connecting flight.
+I intended to take domestic flight to Kunming first, and I would have plenty of time to catch the airline to Kula Lumpur.
 When I arrived at the boarding gate, the plane was already there.
-It should fly from Kunming to Chongqing, and then from Chongqing to another.
-After that, it should turn its head and went directly to Chongqing and took me to Kunming.
-The plane was here because it's on the previous schedule, it's not early but delays.
+It was scheduled to flew from Kunming to Chongqing, and then from Chongqing to another place.
+After all this routes, it should turn and went directly to Chongqing and took me to Kunming.
+The plane was there because it's on the previous schedule.
+It delayed.

-Any way, I arrived at Kunming airport late than two hours.
-I rushed out of cabin, got my package.
-I was the last one checked in at the counter.
-And I was so lucky I was getting on the flight before gate closed.
+Two hours later, almost the same time I reserved, I finally arrived at Kunming.
+When I rushed out of cabin, the next one was on boarding.
+I found I must wait for my package.
+Even there's no international transfer channel, I must re-recheck in.
+I was the last one checked in at the counter, and I boarded at the last minute before gate close.

-<a-flight flight="AK1009" departure="KMG" destination="KUL" departure-time="2014-01-04 17:40" arrive-time="2014-01-04 21:50"></a-flight>

 ```<a-map>
 driving:2.739671959819654,101.72049967310232,LCCT|3.1314496300435706,101.69091652316015,KL Sentral
 ```

-Taking airport bus, I reached downtown lately.
-I didn't find the right way in the dark.
-I took a taxi as the railway station is closed.
+Taking airport bus of LCCT, I reached KL Sentral in night.
+I was going to took the Monorail, but the station was already shutdown.

 ```<a-map>
 driving:3.1314496300435706,101.69091652316015,KL Sentral|3.142778222755097,101.70906525342374,Berjaya Times Square